Syrian-Russian relations: The reasons explaining Russia’s current foreign policy in Syria

 In the mid-1980s, Tartus was upgraded to become the 720th Logistics Support Point for the Soviet Navy (Synovitz-2012).
 The end of the Soviet Union was catastrophic for the Navy.
 The Russian Navy left a considerable number of its bases, including its ports in the Baltic States.
 It also lost Caspian Sea ports that became property of Azerbaijan, Kazakhstan, and Turkmenistan.
 Finally, it lost its Yemen and Vietnam bases.
 This situation became even worse when the Russian Federation could not afford to fully maintain the soviet inherited navy.
 However, after a modernization of its military (including the navy), Russia is now expanding its presence throughout its naval ports.
 In fact, since its direct intervention in the Syrian conflict in September 2015, Russian activity in the Mediterranean became all-time high since the 5th Operational Squadron disbandment in 1992 (Research and Information Center-2020).

 Over the past six years, more than 80% of all cargoes for the Russian grouping have been delivered to Tartus.
 Another fact that shows the importance of the Tartus base for Russia is the fact that under the 1936 Montreux Convention, Turkey has the right to close off Turkish straits that connect the Black and the Mediterranean Sea.
 Russia would therefore be geographically locked.
-Tartus is consequently an important foothold to the Eastern Mediterranean for the Russian Federation.
+Tartus is consequently an important foothold to the Eastern Mediterranean.

 The case is similar regarding the Khmeimim Airbase which is operated by Russia since September 2015.
 The base of Khmeimim is the only Russian airbase in the Middle East, which explains why it is so important for this country.
 These two bases allow Russia to intervene not only in Syria but also potentially in other countries of the region and the Mediterranean.
 Consequently, it gives to Moscow a real weight militarily and diplomatically in the Middle East.